A guide to organising a burial at Pentiddy

 - Pre-purchase plots

 - Attending a burial

 Viewing the Site

 Please phone to make an appointment to meet one of us on site to discuss your idea for the funeral and to choose a plot.
-You are welcome to choose a plot anywhere within the site, but please note each individual plot will not be marked by a tree.
-Our plot map shows the woodland design and proposed canopy of trees relative to each plot.
-This may be helpful in the selection of a suitable burial spot.
+Our map shows both the original woodland area and the new wildflower meadow.
+You are welcome to choose a plot anywhere within either area.
+The woodland map shows the proposed canopy of trees relative to each plot but please note each individual plot will not be marked by a tree and all available tree plots are now taken.
+The 360° image below will help you get your bearings of the woodland site- drag to look around.

 We do not provide a full funeral director service but are happy to work alongside your chosen funeral provider.
 Each burial is very different and individually tailored to the requirements of the family or the specific wishes of the deceased.